Note: This shortform is now superseded by a top-level post I adapted it into. There is no longer any reason to read the shortform version.

 Risk factors for s-risks - Tobias Baumann, 2019

-(Perhaps some Slate Star Codex posts?
+(Perhaps some older Slate Star Codex posts?
 I can't remember for sure.)

 I intend to add to this list over time.
 If you know of other relevant work, please mention it in a comment.

 Also, I'm aware that there has also been a vast amount of non-EA analysis of this topic.
-The reasons I'm collecting only EA analyses here are that:
+The reasons I'm collecting only analyses by EAs/EA-adjacent people here are that:

 I've written some posts on related themes.